andrewrichardson701/Stockbase/README.md

 - [x] Format the output of the spreadsheet import for optics.
 - [x] Add a version checker, prompting when out of date and by how many releases
 - [x] Put the changelog on the about page
+- [ ] Add an Assets page, for links to other asset management pages (e.g. optics, drives)
+- [ ] Add a drive storage page
 - [ ] Add pagination to the changelog.php page
 - [ ] Add option to link optics to site / area / shelf, not only the site
 - [ ] Cable stock auditing